How Scenario Planning Can Help Your Business

 What is scenario planning?

-Sometimes you might want to model different hypothetical situations that could impact your business.
-You might want to know ‘what happens if we hire a new employee?’ or ‘what if that invoice doesn’t get paid on time?’.
+Sometimes you might want to know ‘what happens if we lose a client?’ or ‘what if that invoice doesn’t get paid on time?’.
 Doing scenario planning will help you understand how various different situations will affect your business.

-Scenario planning allows you to see the future of your business by taking into account the impact of certain variables.
+Scenario planning allows you to see the future of your business by taking into account the impact of certain variables on your cash.

-Failing to plan for certain scenarios may not always lead to disaster but if not done, you leave the door open to increased risk and missed opportunities.
+Failing to plan for certain scenarios may not always lead to disaster, but it can leave the door open to increased risk and missed opportunities.
 As the saying goes, if you fail to plan then you plan to fail.
+In today’s economic situation, creating different ‘what if’ scenarios may be crucial to your business’s survival.

 What scenario planning can do for you: